Hi-Media/reST-test/doc/Chap7-Signatureverif.rst

 ----------------

 Description
-  For the URL :term:`notification`, the :term:`Signature` is sent on the HTTP header under the *HTTP_X_ALLOPASS_SIGNATURE parameter*
+  For the URL :term:`notification`, the :term:`signature` is sent on the HTTP header under the *HTTP_X_ALLOPASS_SIGNATURE parameter*

 Verification
-  To check this point, you just need to concatenate the passphrase with the POST content of the query.
+  To check this point, you just need to concatenate the :term:`passphrase`with the POST content of the query.

   Algorithm verification